Frequently Asked Questions

-The Center for International Education and Global Strategy’s Education Abroad office offers more than 80 opportunities for educa abroad, internships, service learning, volunteer, and research in over 30 countries worldwide, including our very own UAlbany in Madrid semester and summer programs!
+The Center for International Education and Global Strategy’s Education Abroad office offers more than 80 opportunities for educa abroad, internships, service learning, volunteer, and research in over 30 countries worldwide, including our very own UAlbany in Spain semester and summer programs!
 Additionally, through the SUNY consortium, you have access to more than 500 programs!

 Many programs offer coursework taught in English, so no foreign language skills are required for most programs.
 However, if you are looking to improve your foreign language skills or begin learning a foreign language, education abroad is a perfect opportunity to do so!

 Most programs will allow you to go abroad any time after your freshman year.
 You can go abroad for the full Academic Year, Fall or Spring Semester.
 Or, consider a short-term program in the Summer, Winter, or over Spring Break.

 As early as possible!
 Begin with researching options abroad that match your academic and personal goals.
 Attend our education abroad fair each semester, meet with an education abroad program coordinator, talk with your academic advisor, and meet with financial aid.
 Discuss with your parents and your professors; speak to other students who have studied abroad.

 As soon as possible!
 You can get advice about how to fit an education abroad experience into your schedule by reviewing sample Global Distinction progression plans for your major, by speaking with your academic advisor in the Advisement Services Center, or from your major department.
 You can get help in selecting a program that meets your needs at any time from the Education Abroad office.
 It is possible to have specific classes taken approved for inclusion in your major or minor in advance.
 Once you know which courses you take abroad will satisfy your requirements here, you can plan future semesters more easily.
 The most important thing is to make your choice wisely and be sure the program you pick meets your needs.